wish-wg/webrtc-http-ingest-protocol/draft-murillo-whip.md

 While some standard signalling protocols are available that can be integrated with WebRTC, like SIP or XMPP, they are not designed to be used in broadcasting/streaming services, and there also is no sign of adoption in that industry.
 RTSP, which is based on RTP and maybe the closest in terms of features to webrtc, is not compatible with WebRTC SDP offer/answer model.

-In the specific case of ingest into a platform, some assumption can be made about the server-side which simplifies the webrtc compliance burden, as detailed in webrtc-gateway document. https://tools.ietf.org/html/draft-ietf-rtcweb-gateways-02
+In the specific case of ingest into a platform, some assumption can be made about the server-side which simplifies the webrtc compliance burden, as detailed in webrtc-gateway document {{!I-D.draft-alvestrand-rtcweb-gateways}}.

 This document proposes a simple protocol for supporting WebRTC as ingest method which is:
 - Easy to implement,